mrloulass/data-structures-and-algorithms/javascript/code-challenges/Graphs/README.md

   - Arguments: none
   - Returns the total number of nodes in the graph

+- breadth First
+  - Arguments: Node(Vertex)
+  - Return: A collection of nodes in the order they were visited.
+  - Display the collection

 ## Testing

 Tests to prove the following functionality: